csteach441/csteach441.github.io/weekly_assignment.md

 Enjoy your week.

 #### Week 7 - 3rd March 2016
-1) Please review this week's [notes and material](/notes), which includes the following extra document
+* Review this week's [notes and material](/notes), which includes the following extra document
   * [design mockups and prototypes](/assets/docs/extras/design-mockups-hci.pdf)
+* Review this week's [bibliography](/bibliography) links and material

-2) Relative to your chosen project for the final assessment, please consider the following
+* Relative to your chosen project for the final assessment, please consider the following
   * start to design and prepare a mockup for your design
     * a single page, screen or place within your project
     * e.g. updated home page, user account screen, section of a level in a game, &c.